 If you follow the fine dining scene in Switzerland, you have undoubtedly heard of Andreas Caminada.
-In 2003, he opened his restaurant and boutique hotel at Schloss Schauenstein, a renovated 17th century castle just 20 kilometers from his hometown in the Swiss canton of Graubünden.
-Since that time, his restaurant has earned international acclaim, with three Michelin stars and 19 out of 20 points from Gault & Millau.
-Caminada — who has been described as having a “rock star” look with his well-coiffed hair and sense of style — has expanded his empire over the years to include several restaurants, a catering company, magazine and a new foundation, Fundaziun Uccelin.
+In 2003, he opened his restaurant and boutique hotel at Schloss Schauenstein.
+This renovated 17th century castle sits just 20 kilometers away from his hometown in the Swiss canton of Graubünden.
+Since that time, his restaurant has earned international acclaim.
+This includes three Michelin stars and 19 out of 20 points from Gault & Millau.
+Caminada, who has been described as having a “rock star” look with his well-coiffed hair and sense of style, has expanded his empire over the years to include several restaurants.
+His portfolio also encompasses a catering company, magazine and a new foundation, Fundaziun Uccelin.

-I recently had the chance to talk with Andreas Caminada at Chef Alps 2017 — an international cooking summit held in Zürich last month — where he served as an ambassador for the event.
-He has supported Chef Alps since its inaugural edition five years ago.
-Fundaziun Uccelin was first introduced at Chef Alps in 2016, and representatives from the foundation were back this year to talk about its latest achievements.
+I recently talked with Andreas Caminada at Chef Alps 2017, an international cooking summit held in Zürich last month.
+He serves as an ambassador for Chefs Alps and has supported this event since its inaugural edition five years ago.
+Furthermore, his Fundaziun Uccelin was first introduced at Chef Alps in 2016.
+As a result, representatives from the foundation were back this year to talk about its latest achievements.

 Chef Alps: Learning from the Best

-Caminada described Chef Alps as an opportunity to learn new techniques and be inspired by the great chefs presenting live on stage.
+In general, Caminada described Chef Alps as an opportunity to discover new techniques and be inspired by the great chefs presenting live on stage.
 “All of the gastronomy industry can profit from this symposium.
 It is interesting to get to know other chefs — their work, their kitchen, their traditions.
 Passing this knowledge on through is valuable for the whole industry.”
-He said that Chef Alps is a “learning weekend” for people working in the field of gastronomy, as well as for food enthusiasts interested in learning about these culinary stars and their restaurants.
+He continued, saying that Chef Alps is a “learning weekend” for people working in the field of gastronomy, as well as for food enthusiasts interested in learning about these culinary stars and their restaurants.

 - Frank Giovannini, Restaurant B. Violier, Hôtel de Ville, Crissier (CH);